How Medication Abortion Legislation in Wisconsin Impedes Access to Safe Care

 Medication Abortion Care in Wisconsin

 In the United States, abortion access is dependent on where someone lives – and Wisconsin is among the states considered politically hostile to people seeking an abortion.
 States that are considered hostile have a variety of laws and regulations in place that curtail abortion access by placing restrictions on both providers and patients, and Wisconsin’s Act 217 is one such law.
-In 2012, this law dramatically increased regulation on medication abortion care in the state, by requiring that the same physician who obtains consent from the abortion patient must also administer the medications and watch the patient take them.
-Act 217 also bans telemedicine for medication abortion services, and requires that only physicians (as opposed to other types of qualified healthcare providers) can provide medication abortion.
-These restrictions are simply not grounded in evidence.
-To make matters even worse, Wisconsin access to abortion is already limited to three clinics in the southern portion of the state; this geographic limitation becomes more burdensome with more restrictions and requirements on patients and providers.
+In 2012, this law dramatically increased regulation on medication abortion care in the state, by requiring that the same physician who obtains consent from the abortion patient must also administer the medications and watch the patient take them, in person.
+The in-person requirement prohibits the use of telemedicine for medication abortion services, which research shows to be safe and effective.
+To make matters even worse, Wisconsin access to abortion is already limited to four clinics in the southern portion of the state; this geographic limitation becomes more burdensome with more restrictions and requirements on patients and providers.

 Abortion is a safe and common procedure.
 Two-day same-physician consent is not the standard of care for any medically equivalent procedure, like a skin biopsy or a vasectomy, which are often performed the same day or can be consented and provided by different providers.
-Due to another regulation unnecessarily requiring two separate visits for any abortion procedure, Act 217 mandates that the same physician who must obtain consent and then administer the medication be present with a patient on no less than two separate days.
-These restrictions further prohibit care managed by advanced practice providers like physician assistants and nurse practitioners.
-Research has shown that both telemedicine and marshalling advanced practice providers are safe and effective ways of administering abortion care – and we can see this in practice in neighboring states.
+Due to another state law which mandates two separate visits at least 24 hours apart for any abortion, Act 217 requires that the same physician must obtain consent and then administer the medication be present with a patient on no less than two separate days.
+This limitation is compounded by another state law which restricts the provision of abortion to physicians.
+Research has shown that marshalling advanced practice providers like physician assistants and nurse practitioners is a safe and effective way of administering abortion care – and we can see this in practice in neighboring states.

 Figure 1: Abortion Clinic Locations in WI, 2020.
 Provided by The University of Wisconsin-Madison Collaborative for Reproductive Equity (CORE).